The Best Gluten-Free Cheese Sauce

 You can substitute the sweet rice flour for cassava flour which produces the same gorgeously velvety smooth sauce.

-What cheese do I use for a cheese sauce?
+What cheese to use for the best cheese sauce

 You want to use a cheese that has a robust rich flavour and has a good melting consistency.